Treasure from Troy

 - Istanbul Archaeology Museum, Istanbul, Turkey

 The stories of Heinrich Schliemann discoveries are now famous and controversial.
 During 1871-73 and then 1878–79, Schliemann excavated a hill called Hissarlik in the Ottoman Empire, near the town of Chanak (Çanakkale) in north-western Anatolia, Turkey.
 At this site, he discovered the ruins of a series of ancient cities, dating from the Bronze Age to the Roman period.
-Heinrich Schliemann declared one of these cities to be Troy and this declaration was widely accepted at that time and publicised in the global press.
+Heinrich Schliemann declared one of these cities to be Troy, and this declaration was widely accepted at that time and publicised in the global press.
 Schliemann reported the discovery as follows:

-“In excavating this wall further and directly by the side of the palace of King Priam, I came upon a large copper article of the most remarkable form, which attracted my attention all the more as I thought I saw gold behind it. … In order to withdraw the treasure from the greed of my workmen, and to save it for archaeology, … I immediately had lunch break called. … While the men were eating and resting, I cut out the Treasure with a large knife….
+“In excavating this wall further and directly by the side of the palace of King Priam, I came upon a large copper article of the most remarkable form, which attracted my attention all the more as I thought I saw gold behind it. … To withdraw the treasure from the greed of my workmen, and to save it for archaeology, … I immediately had lunch break called. … While the men were eating and resting, I cut out the Treasure with a large knife….
 It would, however, have been impossible for me to have removed the Treasure without the help of my dear wife, who stood by me ready to pack the things which I cut out in her shawl and to carry them away.”

 Portrait of Sophia Schliemann (wife Heinrich Schliemann) wearing “Jewels of Helen” from “Treasure of Priam.”